credativ/vali/production/ksonnet/README.md

-# Deploy Loki to Kubernetes
+# Deploy Vali to Kubernetes

 See the [Tanka Installation Docs](../../docs/sources/installation/tanka.md)